aridane-eng/esp-ota-base/README.md

-# ESP32 Arduino Over-The-Air base
+# ESP32/ESP8266 Arduino Over-The-Air base

-This is a starting point for adding OTA support to your ESP32 projects.
+This is a starting point for adding OTA support to your ESP32/ESP8266 projects.

 After starting, no configuration is available and the ESP will open up an access point which can be used to configure WIFI.
+A web server starts on IP address 192.168.1.30.
+Note that the webserver itself currently is not password protected.

 ```shell
 curl -X POST -d '{ "ssid": "your SSID here", "password": "your password here" }' http://192.168.1.30/config/wifi